ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-quic.md

 QuicTransport unidirectional and bidirectional streams are created by creating a QUIC stream of corresponding type.
-All other operations (read, write, close) are also mapped directly to the operations as defined in [I-D.ietf-quic-transport].
+All other operations (read, write, close) are also mapped directly to the operations as defined in [QUIC-TRANSPORT].
 The QUIC stream IDs are the stream IDs that are exposed to the application.

 # Datagrams

-QuicTransport uses the QUIC DATAGRAM frame [I-D.pauly-quic-datagram] to provide WebTransport datagrams.
+QuicTransport uses the QUIC DATAGRAM frame [QUIC-DATAGRAM] to provide WebTransport datagrams.
 A QuicTransport endpoint MUST negotiate and support the DATAGRAM frame.
 The datagrams provided by the application are sent as-is.
 The datagram ID SHALL be absent.